NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Restore ###

-In order to restore anything backed-up by OmniBackup, the initial step is to retrieve the related archive file from one of the remote backup servers, there are many ways to do so.
+In order to restore anything backed-up by OmniBackup, the initial step is to retrieve the intended archive file from one of the remote backup servers, there are many ways to do so.
 The easiest that I've found is using <code>scp</code> command:

     $ scp -P {SSH_PORT_NUMBER} {USER_NAME}@{HOST_NAME_OR_IP}:{PATH_TO_FILE} {LOCAL_TEMPORATY_PATH}